BeatrisIlieva/softuni-courseworks/python/theory.md

 Closure - nested function access the scope of an eclosing function

 Decorators allows us to modify the behaviour of a function or a class.

+## Django ORM

+**ORM** maps django models to database table.

+**A model** is a class that inherits the base Django model.
+Thus the ORM knows to map the model to a database table.

+**Afield** in a model repressents a column in the table.
+A field in a model is a class attribute.
+Each field has a type.

+**Benefits of using models instead of row SQL**:
+- Allows us to write code only in Python instead of Python together with SQL
+- Allows us to reuse queries
+- Limits the chance for an SQL Injection

+**Migartions** follow for changes in our models.
+In order to apply a change into the databse we need to create a  migrations.
+The migration reflects the changes.

+By running the command `makemigrations` the ORM checks if there are any changes in the models and if there are such a migration file gets cerated.
+With the command `migrate` we apply the change into the database.

+**psycopg** is the connection between the Django ORM and postgres.

+**DBMS** allows us to perporfm CRUD and to protect the data.

+**Postgres** relational database managment system.

+1. The ORM converts the python code into SQL
+2. Psycopg sends the SQL to Postgres

+Django generates the primary key as GENERATED ALWAYS AS IDENTITY

+**Migration** allows us to keep history of the databse states and to revert to a previous state if needed.

+**First Noemal Form**
+Tables must contain unique records.

+**Second Normal Form**
+We achive the first normal form using primary keys.

+**Third Normal Form**
+We comply with the first and the second normal form by seperating data into different tables.

+**Fourth Normal Form**

+We comply with the first, the second normal and the third normal form.
+Even if each row in a table is unique by itself it still may consists duplicate data.
+Thus we comply with the fourth normal form by seperating the table into more tables.

+We comply with the first, second, and third normal forms.
+However, even if each row is unique, a table can still contain independent multivalued data, leading to redundancy.
+To achieve Fourth Normal Form, we separate such data into multiple related tables, ensuring that each table contains information about one independent fact.

+**Fifth Normal Form**
+It should not be necessary to join a second table in order to associate data from the first and third tables.